flet-dev/website/docs/controls/piechart.md

 ### `on_chart_event`

-Fires when a chrt section is hovered or clicked.
+Fires when a chart section is hovered or clicked.

 Event data is an instance `ft.PieChartEvent` class with the following properties: